How to finish knitting like a pro

-To get the best results from your knitting, you need to know how to finish a knitting project professionally.
+To get the best results from your knitting, you need to know how to finish knitting professionally.
 Casting the final stitches off the needle may feel like the end, but if you want the perfect finish you’re not quite there yet!

-How to weave in ends
+How to finish knitting step 2: weave in ends

 When you cast off a project you’ll find that you have straggly strands of yarn at the cast on and cast off corners, as well as at any points where you’ve started a new ball of yarn or changed colour.
 You could leave these as they are, but they’ll look very messy – and there’s also a risk that they’ll come undone.

 So, as you learn how to finish knitting an important step is getting rid of all these untidy yarn ends.
 You can do this by weaving them in, and there are a few different techniques you can use.
 There’s no right or wrong way, but you may find that some methods come more naturally to you, or work better with different projects.